 The Melbourne Journal of International Law (MJIL) is Australia’s premier peer-reviewed international law journal.

-Past contributors have included two former Justices of the High Court of Australia, former Prime Minister of Australia Sir Malcolm Fraser AC CH, Professor Hilary Charlesworth AM, Phillippe Sands QC and Professor James Crawford.
+Past contributors have included two former Justices of the High Court of Australia, former Prime Minister of Australia Sir Malcolm Fraser AC CH, Professor Hilary Charlesworth AM, Philippe Sands QC and Professor James Crawford.

 MJIL is edited and managed by an Editorial Board of more than 60 law students overseen by three editors.
 All members of MJIL are students at Melbourne Law School.

 The Advisory Board is composed of Melbourne Law School faculty members.
 The Advisory Board provides guidance to the Editorial Board on matters of content and policy

 Honorary Advisory Board